 Stock market predictions are everywhere—and can be pretty confusing.
 Tyler Dolan, CFP®, shows Grownups how to make sense of investment info overload.

 The financial media is full of stock market predictions.
 They’re everywhere—and they’re often contradictory.
-If you Google “stock market predictions” you’ll see a slew of articles from various sources including US News, Marketwatch, Forbes, and Goldman Sachs, and they all say something different.
-For 2017, for example, some call for a 3 percent gain; others are predicting a 10 percent return.
-I even saw one prediction that anticipates the S&P 500 falling by 80 percent.
-(That would be twice as bad as the financial crisis of 2008!)
+If you Google “stock market predictions” you’ll see a slew of articles from various sources including Fortune, Marketwatch, Forbes, and CNBC, and they all say something different.
+For 2018, for example, some call for a 4 percent to 6 percent percent gain; others are predicting a 9 percent return.
+I even saw one prediction that anticipates a 10 percent to 15 percent correction (decline) in 2018.

 I get it, and I can guess what you might be thinking: So, which prediction should I put my stock in?
 (Pun fully intended.)